Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 ====================
 To restart the CORTX OVA, follow the below mentioned procedures, in the order of listing.

-- Shutdown the OVA
+- Shutdown CORTX

-- Start the OVA
+- Restart CORTX

-Shutdown the OVA
+Shutdown CORTX
 ----------------

 .. raw:: html